antmicro/rowhammer-tester/docs/source/usage.md

 ### Cell retention measurement examples

-- Select all row pairs (from 0 to nrows - 1) and perform a set of tests for different read count values, starting from 10e4 and ending at 10e5 with a step of 20e4 (`--read_count_range [start stop step]`):
+* Select all row pairs (from 0 to nrows - 1) and perform a set of tests for different read count values, starting from 10e4 and ending at 10e5 with a step of 20e4 (`--read_count_range [start stop step]`):

   ```sh
   (venv) $ python hw_rowhammer.py --pattern 01_in_row --all-rows --nrows 512 --no-refresh --read_count_range 10e4 10e5 20e4
   ```

-- Perform set of tests for different read count values in a given range for one row pair (50, 100):
+* Perform a set of tests for different read count values in a given range for one row pair (50, 100):

   ```sh
   (venv) $ python hw_rowhammer.py --pattern 01_in_row --row-pairs const --const-rows-pair 50 100 --no-refresh --read_count_range 10e4 10e5 20e4
   ```

-- Perform set of tests for different read count values in a given range for one row pair (50, 100) and stop the test execution as soon as a bitflip is found:
+* Perform a set of tests for different read count values in a given range for one row pair (50, 100) and stop the test execution as soon as a bitflip is found:

   ```sh
   (venv) $ python hw_rowhammer.py --pattern 01_in_row --row-pairs const --const-rows-pair 50 100 --no-refresh --read_count_range 10e4 10e5 20e4 --exit-on-bit-flip
   ```

-- Perform set of tests for different read count values in a given range for one row pair (50, 100) and save the error summary in JSON format to the `test` directory:
+* Perform a set of tests for different read count values in a given range for one row pair (50, 100) and save the error summary in JSON format to the `test` directory:

   ```sh
   (venv) $ python hw_rowhammer.py --pattern 01_in_row --row-pairs const --const-rows-pair 50 100 --no-refresh --read_count_range 10e4 10e5 20e4 --log-dir ./test
   ```

-- Perform set of tests for different read count values in a given range for a sequence of attacks for different pairs, where the first row of a pair is 40 and the second one is a row of a number from range (40, nrows - 1):
+* Perform a set of tests for different read count values in a given range for a sequence of attacks for different pairs, where the first row of a pair is 40 and the second one is a row of a number from range (40, nrows - 1):

   ```sh
   (venv) $ python hw_rowhammer.py --pattern 01_in_row --row-pairs sequential --start-row 40 --nrows 512 --no-refresh --read_count_range 10e4 10e5 20e4